evmauth/evmauth-core/CONTRIBUTING.md

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to:
 [opensource@radiustech.xyz](mailto:opensource@radiustech.xyz).

+## Reporting Issues

+We use GitHub issues to track bugs, feature requests, and documentation improvements.

+Please use our issue templates when creating a new issue:

+- **Bug Report**: Use this template for reporting bugs or unexpected behavior
+- **Feature Request**: Use this template for suggesting new features or enhancements
+- **Documentation**: Use this template for reporting issues with documentation

+These structured templates help us gather the information we need to address your issue efficiently.

 ## Development Workflow